Table of Contents

 How can an individual test value be assessed without any standards of comparison?

 For the assessment, whether a test yielded above average, below average or average results, a mean and standard deviation of a comparative population (norm sample) are necessary.
 This calibration should be performed with a sample as large as possible and under standardized conditions.

 The average test performance of the reference group makes the norm, the obtained average score is the mean, and the measurement for the variance of test scores is the standard deviation.

 Test theoretical quality criteria: objectivity, reliability, and validity

 The 3 most important test quality criteria objectivity, reliability, and validity build on 1 another, meaning without objectivity there is no reliability and without reliability, there is no validity.

 Objectivity – Does the test depend on the investigator?

 Subjective influences by the investigator shall be minimized by standardization and limited scope during the evaluation.
 The correlation coefficient indicates to what degree the test result depends on the investigator.

-Reliability – How high is the accuracy of measurement of the test?
+Reliability – How high is the accuracy of the measurement of the test?

 A test can be classified as accurate when it yields an identical or very similar result under the same condition for the same person.
 What possibilities are available for testing the reliability of a test?

 - Test-retest reliability: The name says it all: repetition.
 The same test is repeatedly applied to the same proband.

-- Parallel-forms reliability: Not the same test is repeated, but a parallel form, in order to avoid memorization effects.
+- Parallel-forms reliability: Not the same test is repeated, but a parallel form, to avoid memorization effects.

 - Consistency analysis: The test is applied only once.
 For split-half reliability, the test is split in half and the scores of 1 half are compared with those of the other half.
 When each single test item is correlated with all others, this is called internal consistency.

-It is impossible to gain absolute measurement accuracy with a psychological test, because of a standard measurement error due to lack of reliability.
+It is impossible to gain absolute measurement accuracy with a psychological test, because of a standard measurement error due to a lack of reliability.
 Here, 2 factors are taken into consideration:

 - Correlation coefficient: measure for measurement accuracy

 - Standard deviation: measure for the variation in the distribution of test scores